 Since debt financing has been easily available, buyers became more willing to enter into binding purchase agreements prior to securing financing.
+It is currently difficult to predict what effect the temporary dislocation of financial markets caused by the COVID-19 pandemic will have on this trend.

 Further, given the recent sellers' market, share purchase agreements had tended to be more seller-friendly (e.g. with regard to R&W, etc.), albeit not as extreme as in the preceding years.
+As a result of the COVID-19 pandemic, we expect a tendency towards less seller-friendly agreements in the near future, in particular with regard to conditionality (e.g. MAC clauses).